rushimok73/AWS-SAA-C03-Notes/README.md

 Best practice is to create one OAI per CloudFront distribution to manage permissions.

+For non s3 origins
+1. Either use a custom header from edge location -> S3 origin
+2. Use traditional firewall, allowing cloudfront edge location IPs as these are public knowledge

+### 1.14.3.
+Delivering private content using behaviors
+Access can be public or private (requires signed cookie or URL) You either need a trusted signer with a CloudFront key or a trusted key group to create signed URLs and cookies.

+SignedUrls - only provide access to one object.
+Cookies - provide access to a group of objects.

 ### 1.14.3.(1/2) Lambda@Edge

 - Permits to run lightweight Labda functions at Edge Locations